msmillan7/BeerChallenge/README.md

 6. How does written review compare to overall review score for the beer styles?
 7. How do find similar beer drinkers by using written reviews only?

-So explore the data and respond to the above questions, I have used some of my knowledge in different fiels, such as Sentiment Analysis, Recommender Systems and Distributed Systems.
+To explore the data and respond to the above questions, I have used some of my knowledge in different fields, such as Sentiment Analysis, Recommender Systems and Distributed Systems.